rebeccavatnebryn/rebeccavatnebryn.github.io/projects/studious-manoa.md

 <div>
 <img class="ui medium right floated rounded image" src="../images/profile.png" style="width:200px;">
 </div>
-The project is made by a group of five people and we have been working of the project for approximately five weeks.
+The project is made by a group of five people and we have been working with the project for approximately five weeks.

 I have been mainly working with the profile page and edit profile page.